 The time to search for and get the appropriate content from the database, get the files, and bring everything together may easily form a slowdown, particularly if the server has to do so for several users at the same time.

-How You Can Reduce TTFB on Your WordPress Site
+How to Reduce TTFB on Your WordPress Site

 The WordPress core group often keeps adding performance optimizations to their updates, along with plugin and theme authors.
 This sometimes indicates that the queries that their code extends to the database have been improved, or updates that impact the effectiveness of the PHP code have been produced.